 Don’t Look Too Far Ahead

-There is only one time that you should look at and seriously consider your entire training program: when you are creating it.
+There is only one time you should look at and seriously consider your entire training program: when you are creating it.

 I’ve finished 27 marathons, and on day one of the next training cycle, it seems crazy when I look at the peak training week and see that 20-miler staring back at me.
 I know I can do it and it seems crazy.